 Old Hospital of Sant Julià.

 Right in front of the apse of the Monastery of San Pedro and very close to one of the gates, the walled perimeter that protected the town, was located the important hospital complex of Sant Juliá, of which only the spectacular south portal of its church has been preserved .

 It is presented embedded in a projecting body within which the five archivolts that compose it are drawn, keeping in the outermost a careful plant decoration with characteristics very similar to appreciable in the Ripoll Monastery.
-The capitals that come to this day present vegetal decoration with a Corinthian flavor and the prototypical anthropophagous felines already seen in the nearby monastery of Sant Pere.
+The capitals that have reached our days present vegetal decoration with a Corinthian flavor and the prototypical anthropophagous felines already seen in the nearby monastery of Sant Pere.

 The Jewish quarter

 The network of streets that makes up the old Jewish quarter of Besalú constitutes a constant invitation to delight and admiration, because here you can find authentic architectural jewels without parallel.